wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

 [*Flake8*](http://flake8.pycqa.org/en/latest/) will provide our projects with *linting* capabilities.
 In other words, syntax and style errors, and thanks to VSCode, we will know them as we type.

 By default, the Python extension comes with *Pylint* enabled, which is powerful but complex to configure.
-To change to *Flake8* make a change to any Python file and save it, in the bottom right corner a popup message will show:
+To switch to *Flake8* make a change to any Python file and save it, in the bottom right corner a popup message will show:

 ![flake8](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/April/poetry_vscode_p2/img/select-linter.png)